Houston vs. SMU NCAA Football Odds, Plays and Insights | October 30, 2021

 SMU Stats and Trends

-- In SMU's seven games this year, it has four wins against the spread.
+- SMU has played seven games, with four wins against the spread.

 - The Mustangs have been underdogs by 1 point or more once this year and covered the spread.

-- SMU's games this year have eclipsed the over/under three times in six opportunities (50%).
+- SMU's games this year have gone over the point total three times in six opportunities (50%).

-- SMU is 4-2 against the spread and 7-0 overall when the team amasses more than 278.9 yards.

-- The Mustangs have turned the ball over 10 times, three fewer times than the Cougars have forced turnovers (13).
+- This season the Mustangs have 10 turnovers, three fewer than the Cougars have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.